ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> [<u> <m>] :Current local users <u>, max <m>"

-Sent as a reply to the [`LUSER`](#luser-message) command. `<u>` and `<m>` are non-negative integers and represent the number of clients currently and the maximum number of clients that have been connected directly to this server at one time, respectively.
+Sent as a reply to the [`LUSERS`](#lusers-message) command. `<u>` and `<m>` are non-negative integers and represent the number of clients currently and the maximum number of clients that have been connected directly to this server at one time, respectively.

 The two optional parameters SHOULD be supplied to allow clients to better extract these numbers.